FORT LEE, Va. — Andrea Motley Crabtree’s career can be lauded as a ground-breaking triumph.

 “It was only due to the respect they had for him, that they did as they were told,” she said.
 “Command climate is everything.
 It trickles down.
 No one was going to go against Frenchy.”

 Crabtree, who remains friends with Leveille, said she grew under his leadership, learning more about diving than in dive school.
 Her proficiency eventually became a threat to earning diving’s most coveted honor.
-In the eyes of diving’s leadership, it was one thing to be a female diver, but it was downright blasphemous for one to sport the Master Diver Badge, said Crabtree.
+In the eyes of diving’s leadership at the time, it was one thing to be a female diver, but it was downright blasphemous for one to sport the Master Diver Badge, said Crabtree.

 “I’m not trying to be conceited,” she said, “but I was a good diver.
 And the senior leadership knew it.
 They knew if I was allowed to continue, I would’ve made master diver.
 And they would be damned if that was going to happen on their watch.”